DMOJ/docs/docs/site/installation.md

 ```

 ## Compiling assets
-DMOJ uses `sass` and `pleeease` to generate the site stylesheets.
+DMOJ uses `sass` and `autoprefixer` to generate the site stylesheets.
 DMOJ comes with a `make_style.sh` script that may be ran to compile and optimize the stylesheets.

 ```
 (dmojsite) $ ./make_style.sh